Sohel786-pixel/Table_Detection-by-CNN/README.md

 ## Introduction

 This project implements a **table detection model** using a **Convolutional Neural Network (CNN)**.
-The model is designed to detect tables within images, extract their bounding boxes, and classify the presence of tables in the image.
-It employs various techniques such as **data augmentation**, **object detection**, and **optical character recognition (OCR)** to improve prediction accuracy and table recognition.
+The model is designed to detect tables within images, extract their bounding boxes, and classify the presence of tables in the image. .

-The project utilizes **TensorFlow**, **OpenCV**, **scikit-learn**, and several other libraries to build, train, evaluate, and visualize the model's predictions.
-It supports PDF table detection by converting PDF pages to images and performing OCR to extract column headers.

 ## Features